Siouxland Forecast: April 05, 2020

 It may be mostly sunny now, but as we move into the evening and overnight hours tonight we will see an increase in cloud coverage with winds dying down as we fall to a low of 43 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10:00 p.m. to see how warm we could get this week.
+As always, tune into KCAU 9 News tonight at 10:00 p.m. to see how warm we could get this week.